HelpMeIAmLost/MagnificentServiceMonitor/README.md

 # Magnificent Service Monitor
 ## Description
 Checks on the Magnificent service every once in a while, as indicated by the ```interval``` parameter.
 If the Magnificent has been unresponsive for 5 minutes, a notification will pop-up.
+This is aside from the output log file ```server.log``` being updated by this application.

 ## Requirements
 * Linux or macOS systems only